 This British public-school export, which we have seen thrive in locations across the UAE and in Bangkok, retains major elements of Brighton College UK’s DNA; it limits classes to three per year group with maximum of 22 students per class; and it delivers a strong Mandarin programme.
 This all comes at price, and the school’s annual tuition fees of $34,000 position it as one of the top 15 most expensive schools in Singapore.

 This is made possible as all three schools – AIS, SAIS, and Brighton College (Singapore) – are 100% owned by the Cognita global schools group.
 Brighton College leads the educational philosophy, school ethos, and National Curriculum of England of the new school, which replicates the authentic Brighton College experience from the academic rigour of its British curriculum through to the traditional house system.
-Cognita, which operates more than 70 schools across eight countries – including Singapore, Thailand, Hong Kong, and the UK – will manage the day-to-day operation of the campus.
+Cognita, which operates schools across eight countries – including Singapore, Thailand, Hong Kong, and the UK – will manage the day-to-day operation of the campus.

 Teaching at Brighton College follows the UK’s Early Years Foundation Stages (EYFS) and the National Curriculum for England.
 It opened in the same year as two other British public-school experts – NLCS (Singapore) and The Perse School, Singapore – and there are already three existing British curriculum schools in Singapore.
 So what makes Brighton College different?

-Founding headmaster Paul Wilson, who has moved across from Brighton College UK, describes the school as, “an outward-looking school that prioritises emotional well-being and fosters a lifelong love of learning.”
+Founding headmaster Paul Wilson, who moved across from Brighton College UK, described the school as, “an outward-looking school that prioritises emotional well-being and fosters a lifelong love of learning.”